Spiced Beer Cake with Cherries and Pecans

 - Add nuts and cherries and fold into batter.

-- Pour into a well greased tube pan and bake for one hour at 350°F, or until toothpick, wooden skewer or cake tester comes out clean.
+- Pour into a well greased tube pan and bake for 60 minutes at 350-degrees F, or until toothpick, wooden skewer or cake tester comes out clean.

 - Let cool for about 15 minutes in pan on a wire rack, then carefully invert on cake plate.